-The Muscle Shoals sector is located between northwest Alabama and northeast Mississippi, crossing the Interior Plateau and Southern Appalachians ecoregions, as described above, and extending across the Southeastern Plains.
+The Muscle Shoals Sector is located between northwest Alabama and northeast Mississippi, crossing the Interior Plateau and Southern Appalachians ecoregions, as described above, and extending across the Southeastern Plains.
 This sector contains 1,054 mapped wetlands acres, comprising 12 percent of the sector's total ROW area.
-All of the West Point sector and portions of the Milan and Hickory Valley sectors are located in the Southeastern Plains across Mississippi, west Tennessee, and western Kentucky.
+All of the West Point Sector and portions of the Milan and Hickory Valley sectors are located in the Southeastern Plains across Mississippi, west Tennessee, and western Kentucky.
 Both Milan and Hickory Valley sectors extend into the Mississippi Valley Loess Plains, and Hickory Valley extends further west into the Mississippi Alluvial Plain ecoregion.
-West Point's sector is comprised of 23 percent mapped potential wetland features, totaling 1,898 acres; 14 percent of Hickory Valley's sector is comprised of mapped potential wetland features, totaling 720 acres; and 17 percent of Milan's sector is mapped as potential wetland, totaling 1,328 acres.
+West Point's Sector is comprised of 23 percent mapped potential wetland features, totaling 1,898 acres; 14 percent of Hickory Valley's Sector is comprised of mapped potential wetland features, totaling 1,898 acres; totaling 1,328 acres.
 The higher percentage of wetland across these sectors is anticipated due to the flatter lands and lower gradient drainage basins typical of these ecoregions.
 Wetlands encountered in these ROW sectors would be extensive across the wide floodplain wetland complexes typical of these regions.